Jan5366x/rocker-bogie-rover/documentation/Timeline/September 2024.md

 ### Wheel prototyping
 - Selected materials are [[PETG]] for the wheel core and [[TPU]] for the flexible part
 - Based the overall size on motor dimensions
-- Testing how strong the printed prototype is -> no flex no problems
+- Testing how strong the printed [[PETG]] prototype is → no flex no problems
-- I noticed that the spacing for the speed encoder was not correct -> 1 mm adjustment to add space for the walls of the sensor enclosure
+- I noticed that the spacing for the speed encoder was not correct → 1 mm adjustment to add space for the walls of the sensor enclosure

+# Week 2

 ### Basic research
 - Early basic research to avoid frying all the electronics ...